-We perform an additional sensitivity simulation to test the possibility of wetland emissions driving methane trend during the methane renewed growth period by combining the emissions of S0Aopt and S0Wopt as follows: S0Aopt emissions for 1980-2005 and S0Wopt emissions for 2006-2014.
+We perform an additional sensitivity simulation to test the possibility of wetland emissions driving the methane trend during the period of renewed CH4 growth by combining the emissions of S0Aopt and S0Wopt as follows: S0Aopt emissions for 1980-2005 and S0Wopt emissions for 2006-2014.
 This simulation is referred to as “S0Comb” and the trends for source tagged tracers and total methane are shown in Figure S5 in the supplement.
-For the period of 2007-2014, all the anthropogenic tracers show decreasing trends except CH4ENE (i.e., 2.7 ppb yr-1) whereas CH4WET shows a significant increasing trend (i.e., 6.3 ppb yr-1) and dominates the total methane trend.
+For 2007-2014, all anthropogenic tracers show decreasing trends except CH4ENE (i.e., 2.7 ppb yr-1) whereas CH4WET shows a significant increasing trend (i.e., 6.3 ppb yr-1) and dominates the total methane trend.
 This is mainly due to lower anthropogenic emissions during this period than previous periods and methane sinks of anthropogenic tracers start to take over their trends expect for CH4ENE.
 At the same time, significant higher wetland emissions during this period than previous periods dominate the increasing trend of CH4WET.
 Interestingly, even with the same wetland emissions in S0Wopt and S0Comb for 2006-2014, CH4WET shows different trends.
-This is mainly because the CH4WET concentrations at the beginning of 2006 are much lower in S0Comb than in S0Wopt.
+This is mainly because the CH4WET GMFs at the beginning of 2006 are much lower in S0Comb than in S0Wopt.
 Therefore, CH4WET loss is much lower in S0Comb (i.e., 190 Tg yr-1) compared to S0Wopt (i.e., 220 Tg yr-1) over this time period, leading to increasing CH4WET trend in S0Comb but decreasing trend in S0Wopt.
 S0Comb results suggest the need for a significant increase in wetland emissions along with decreases in anthropogenic emissions starting in 2006 compared to the stabilization period for wetland emissions to drive renewed growth in methane.
 However, this is a less likely scenario as both top-down and bottom-up inventories indicate anthropogenic emissions increasing over the 2007-2014.
 A more likely scenario is that both anthropogenic and wetland emissions increase (e.g., higher during 2007-2014 than 1999-2006).
 However, in that case, the weight of the dominancy of wetland emissions on the total methane trend would decrease based on our analysis.

 3.4 Sensitivity to OH levels